San Antonio mayor's car hit in drive-by shooting, mayor not a target: police

-SAN ANTONIO Two people were injured and a car belonging to the mayor of San Antonio was damaged when it was caught in crossfire in a drive-by shooting on Monday involving rival gangs, police said.
+SAN ANTONIO Two people were injured and the mayor of San Antonio's car was damaged when it was caught in crossfire in a drive-by shooting on Monday involving rival gangs, police said.

 Mayor Ivy Taylor was not in the vehicle and her parked car was not a target, San Antonio police said.